automotiveMastermind/condo/docs/shades/dotnet-build.md

 group: shades
 ---

-Executes the dotnet command line too to build a project.
+Executes the dotnet command line tool to build a project.

 ## Contents